AnthonySuper/AnthonySuper.github.io/blog/_drafts/i-kinda-get-why-people-hate-ai.md

 I don't know.
 I'm not rich enough to be in that target demographic.

+## What if they believe it?

+The counter-argument to this is that people aren't marketing, they're just expressing their view of reality.
+Microsoft's AI CEO doesn't *want* AI to ruin millions of lives, but it's going to, so he has to be honest.

+Okay, fine.
+If that's the case, I would encourage AI companies to lobby, right now, for world governments to pass legislation to deal with the problem they see on the horizon.
+Now, obviously it would be a bit premature to enact a UBI right now, *before* AI takes over all work, but you don't actually have to: you can pass a law with a trigger condition.
+If unemployment rises above a certain percent while GDP is still growing, have additional taxes start kicking in, used to fund job training or UBI or whatever else you think is needed to prevent the "permanent underclass" from forming in the first place.
+If AI doesn't actually take everybody's jobs, and it winds up being more similar to other technologies, great---the trigger conditions never kick in, and the law stays inactive.
+If the AI jobpocalypse *does* happen, you don't need to scramble to get anything done, the laws to deal with it (or at least help) are already on the books.

+I've not seen a single AI CEO propose anything like this.
+Various people have speculated that we might need laws, eventually, after AI takes over everybody's jobs.
+But if we're actually two years out from *every office worker being automated*, which is [57.8% of the workforce](https://www.dpeaflcio.org/factsheets/the-professional-and-technical-workforce-by-the-numbers), we need to start legislating *right now* to have any hope of this not being a total disaster.
+I can only think of three reasons why nobody is proposing this:

+1. They are actually far, *far* less confident than they say that AI will actually get that good.
+2. They lack the imagination to think of the idea of passing a law with a trigger condition.
+   Such laws [do exist](https://en.wikipedia.org/wiki/Automatic_stabilizer) but aren't super well-publicized.
+   So this is actually a possibility.
+3. They don't actually care about what their products may do to society---they just want to be sure they win the AI race, damn the consequences.

+To me, none of these are a good look.

 # AI right now has a few huge downsides

 I have a friend who is a new TA at a university in California.
 They've had to report *several students*, every semester, for basically pasting their assignments into ChatGPT.

 They didn't find this out via careful analysis, or use of any of the dubious AI detector tools.
-The students literally left in the "would you like me to also do (related thing)?" that every AI puts at the end of their responses.
+The students didn't even try to hide their use of ChatGPT---sometimes they literally left in the "would you like me to also do (related thing)?" that every AI puts at the end of their responses in the essays they submitted.
 Total laziness, but laziness that these students presumably got away with in high school.
 To my friend, their primary experience with AI is seeing students rob themselves of the opportunity to learn, so they can...
 I dunno, hit the vape and watch Clavicular get framemogged, or whatever the hell Gen Z does.

 In my own personal experience, my dad enthusiastically sent me a video about Elon's new "smart house" initiative.
-I realized, right away, that the video was AI generated, but I assumed it was a summary of something.
+I realized, right away, that the video was AI generated, but I assumed it was a generated summary of some real press release.
 Nope!
 Every component of it was made up.
 It was a top-to-bottom scam.
 I researched this for like ten minutes, just to be sure, before gently telling my dad that it was fake.
 He handled it well, apologized, and was clearly embarrassed.
 But why should he be?
-The video had graphics, good narration, music---and all of it was slop bullshit!
+The video had graphics, good narration, music---things that used to be a sign of some degree of effort or sincerity.
+Now, all of those signals are totally worthless.
+AI is able to slop out fake content just as easily.

-Then---and this is petty---I've also been subjected to "slop" myself, in the form of bizarre [cat soap opera](https://www.theguardian.com/culture/2025/aug/18/ai-has-created-a-new-breed-of-cat-video-addictive-disturbing-and-nauseatingly-quick-soap-operas) videos that appeared in my tiktok feed.
+Then---and this is petty---I've also been subjected to "slop" myself, in the form of bizarre [cat soap opera](https://www.theguardian.com/culture/2025/aug/18/ai-has-created-a-new-breed-of-cat-video-addictive-disturbing-and-nauseatingly-quick-soap-operas) videos that appeared in my TikTok feed.
 Besides being unpleasant to look at, these shorts have weird racial undertones that are deeply, deeply strange and unsettling to me.
-And even though I do the entire "long press and select 'show less'" thing tiktok provides, they still sneak in, and they frankly irritate to an irrational degree.
+And even though I do the entire "long press and select 'show less'" thing TikTok provides, they still sneak in, and they frankly irritate to an irrational degree.

 Then I hear about `cURL` having to [stop their bug bounty program](https://news.ycombinator.com/item?id=46701733) because of so many AI submissions that hallucinate fake bugs.
 Or I look at RAM prices, which have gone completely nuclear, largely because AI companies are buying so much of it.